 Filter plates form the chambers where filtration takes place.
 Filter cloths are a critical component, as they act as the medium through which the filtrate passes while retaining the solids.

-The hydraulic system is used to close and open the press, as well as apply the necessary pressure during the filtration cycle.
+The hydraulic system is used to open and close the press, applying the necessary pressure during the filtration cycle.
 Multiple filter plates are clamped plates together within a steel frame.

 This plate stack creates a circuit for the liquid, beginning and ending at the manifold.

 How does it work?
-During the fill cycle, the system pumps slurry into the machine and distributes the solids evenly throughout each chamber.
+During the fill cycle, the system pumps slurry into the filter press.
+Solids then distribute evenly throughout each chamber.
 This process effectively separates the liquid from the solids.

 Filter Cloths and Plates